Customer Success · Operations

 In our line of work, most managers focus strictly on the daily grind of people management.
 Chukwudalu stands out because he focuses on the infrastructure that makes the team work.
 We collaborate daily, and he has become the "go-to" person for the wider leadership team when we face technical or process bottlenecks.

 Chukwudalu possesses a global mindset that is essential for international management.
-For over a year, he has served as our primary Point of Contact (POC) during critical expansion plans in emerging markets; bridging the gap between multiple teams to ensure our success plans actually work on the ground.
+For over a year, he served as our primary point of contact during critical expansion plans in emerging markets; bridging multiple teams to ensure our success plans actually worked on the ground.

 Working With Me